Evaluating infection risk associated with Staphylococcus aureus nasal carriage in blood donors: a prospective multicentre study in Denmark

 Abstract

-OBJECTIVE: To investigate whether Staphylococcus aureus nasal carriage influences susceptibility to community-acquired S. aureus-associated infection and any other bacterial infection risk in healthy individuals.
+OBJECTIVES: This study aims to investigate whether Staphylococcus aureus nasal carriage influences susceptibility to community-acquired S. aureus-associated infection and any other bacterial infection risk in healthy individuals.

-CONCLUSION: In this study comprising healthy adults, nasal carriers with S. aureus exhibited an increased risk of redeemed dicloxacillin and topical fusidic acid prescriptions, but nasal carriage was not associated with any other types of bacterial infection.
+DISCUSSION: In this study comprising healthy adults, nasal carriers with S. aureus exhibited an increased risk of redeemed dicloxacillin and topical fusidic acid prescriptions, but nasal carriage was not associated with any other types of bacterial infection.
 Findings suggest that nasal carriage elevates the burden of community-acquired S. aureus infections.

 OriginalsprogEngelsk